joelhawksley/identity/components/slides.md

 ^ S Unsupported -> ONLY smaller set of polyfills

+^ So when we deprecate browsers, we move them through these

+^ S three
+^ S tiers
-^ Deprecate browsers -> tiers of support
+^ S of support

-^ Because we only serve JS to the most modern browsers, we can be really strict about compatibility

-^ So how does this look in practice?

 ---

+# [fit] Progressive <br> Enhancement

+^ So what does progressive enhancement look like in practice?

+---

 ![fit](img/pjax-1.png)

-^ Take for example posting a ew comment on an issue
+^ Take for example posting a new comment on an issue

 ^ JS intercepts click